carlosggz/DotNetCoreExamples/CookieAuthentication/README.md

 ﻿# Cookie authentication

-This project shows how to create a custom authentication using based on a service and cookie.
+This project shows how to create a custom authentication based on a service and cookie.

 ## Instructions ##